GenAstro/Epicycle/AstroStates/docs/src/index.md

 ```
 ---

-## Automatic Differentiation (ForwardDiff and Zygote)
+## Automatic Differentiation

+All functions and conversions in AstroStates are fully differentiable using Julia's automatic differentation libraries ForwardDiff and Zygote.
+Examples for computing Jacobians are shown below.

 Note: The time to precompile AD interfaces is substantial, but those times are only incurred on the first execution and when included in loops or functions the times are orders of magnitude faster.

-## Automatic Differentiation (ForwardDiff)
+REPL peformance for these examples is poor for that reason.

 ```julia
 using ForwardDiff